-1. The great prophet and adviser to the king, Samuel, has died.
-His wisdom is missed by all, high and low alike.
-Oddly enough, one of the people who misses him most is King Saul, even though Samuel has repudiated him and given his support to young David instead.
+1. The great prophet and adviser, Samuel, has died.
+Oddly enough, one of the people who misses him most is King Saul, even though Samuel now supports young David instead.

-2. King Saul has made some sweeping reforms in Israel.
+2. King Saul has made some sweeping reforms.
 Among them is the banning of all forms of magic and witchcraft.
 This included séances or any attempt to contact the dead.
-Saul has not killed the séance ‘mediums’, as they are called, but expelled them from the land of Israel.
-But it should be noted that the woman in this story faced death by stoning if she was caught trying to make contact with the dead.
+Saul did not kill the séance ‘mediums’, but the woman in this story faced death by stoning if she was caught trying to make contact with the dead.

-3. The whole country is on the brink of an annihilating war, and Saul’s rule is about to end, amid wholesale slaughter of his family, soldiers and followers.
-He cannot match or hope to defeat the Philistine forces assembled at Shunem.
-They have a new tactic: previously they had fought in the hills, where their more sophisticated weapons gave them little advantage, and where the Israelites were on familiar terrain.
-Now they marched into the plain of Jezreel, keeping to level ground, and threatened to cut off Saul from the northern tribes who might have supported him.
+3. The whole country is on the brink of war, and Saul’s rule is about to end, amid wholesale slaughter of his family, soldiers and followers.
+He cannot hope to defeat the Philistine forces, who have cut off Saul from the northern tribes who might have supported him.